AdaCore/spark2014/docs/ug/spark_mode.rst

 * immediately within a library-level subprogram body

+* immediately within a library-level task spec

+* immediately within a library-level task body

+* immediately following the ``private`` keyword of a library-level task spec

+* immediately within a library-level protected object spec

+* immediately within a library-level protected object body

+* immediately following the ``private`` keyword of a library-level protected object spec

 The ``SPARK_Mode`` aspect can be used in the following places in the code:

 * on a library-level package spec or body

 * on a library-level subprogram spec or body

+* on a library-level task spec or body

+* on a library-level protected object spec or body

-If a ``SPARK_Mode`` pragma or aspect is not specified for a subprogram or package spec/body, its value is inherited from the current mode that is active at the point where the subprogram or package is declared.
+If a ``SPARK_Mode`` pragma or aspect is not specified for a subprogram, package, task or protected object spec/body, then its value is inherited from the current mode that is active at the point where the declaration occurs.

 Consistency Rules
 -----------------